 Essays about game development, thinking and books

-Fun case of speeding up data retrieval from PostgreSQL with Psycopg en ru
+Fun case of speeding up data retrieval from PostgreSQL with Psycopg ru en

 Speed of data retrieval from the PostgreSQL for each of the optimizations.
 In percentages of the base implementation speed.
 Note how the number of retrieved rows has little effect on execution time.